ZS-NVB/GCCS-Performance-Patch/README.md

 * Draw shields option ignores force min/max settings so you can disable it when on force min settings
 * An option to enable/disable drawing monster upper body parts is added
 * Disabling rendering monster parts will make them not update so they'll be wrong for a few frames when turning them on after they've been disabled
+* An option to disable monster death ability effects is added because they cause lag spikes when killing lots of heal on death or resocket on death monsters at once

 ## Installation: